Mission. Results. Goal.

-Many of the food bank’s 700 partner agencies report they are seeing a tremendous increase in those seeking food assistance, from 30 to 100 percent.
+Many of the food bank’s 500 partner agencies report they are seeing a tremendous increase in those seeking food assistance, from 30 to 100 percent.
 This increase is due to: job loss, the economy, high cost of housing, lack of health care and other issues.
-The CAFB’s motto is ’til no one is hungry.
+The CAFB’s motto is Together we can solve hunger.

 CAFB by the Numbers

 The Capital Area Food Bank:

-- Serves 478,100 people in the region struggling with hunger
+- Serves nearly 500,000 people in the region struggling with hunger

 - Spends 92 cents of each dollar raised for food distribution, transportation and programs